naifalshaye/twitterbot/readme.md

 ### Settings:
 Add Twitter API keyes here.
 You can also turn on/off features and services or power off bot completely.

+Please Note:
+* The bot is designed to not exceed Twitter API limit, you must not run cron jobs less than 1 minute.
+You only have 15 API calls per 15 minutes window.

 ### Screenshots